 In this article, we’re going to explain everything about seasoned wood.
 You have probably heard the term “seasoned wood”.
-If you’re exploring best firewood options for your indoor fireplace or wood stove, then you have probably heard strange stories about seasoned firewood.
+If you’re exploring the best firewood options for your indoor fireplace or wood stove, then you have probably heard strange stories about seasoned firewood.
 Everything you need to know about seasoned wood is here.

 - What is seasoned wood?

 - How to tell if the wood is seasoned?